redarling/Libft-42/README.md

         return (0);
         }

-5. Save and close, then compile by following command:
+5. Save and close, then type following commands:

         cc main.c libft.a

         ./a.out

-6. Output:
+7. Output:

         Hello,
         World!